Stand with Ukraine flag

 • Check the “Enable polygon edit” checkbox to add a polygon editing menu to the map.
 With these tools, you can add a new polygon, move points of an existing polygon, move the entire polygon, cut the polygon area, or delete the polygon directly on the map widget.

 • Show/hide the polygon tooltip.
 You have the option to change the text within the tooltip or specify a function for the tooltip.
-Its allows you to dynamically change specific information based on conditions you specify, making your tooltip more informative.
+It allows you to dynamically change specific information based on conditions you specify, making your tooltip more informative.

 • Change the color of the polygon or adjust the opacity of the polygon to suit your specific needs.
-Additionally, you have the option to specify a polygon color function, allowing the color to dynamically change the color based on conditions you specify.
+Additionally, you have the option to specify a polygon color function, allowing the color to dynamically change based on conditions you specify.

 • Customize the appearance of your polygon by changing the stroke color, adjusting its opacity, and modifying the weight to better suit your visual needs.
 You can also set up a polygon stroke color function.
 This allows the stroke color to change automatically based on certain conditions or data, adding interactivity to your visualization.